 '''

 rule MetadataExample

 {

 meta:

 my_identifier_1 = "Some string data"

 my_identifier_2 = 24

 my_identifier_3 = true

 strings:

 $my_text_string = "text here"

 $my_hex_string = { E2 34 A1 C8 23 FB }

 condition:

+$my_text_string or $my_hex_string

+}

 '''

-\$my_text_string or \$my_hex_string

-As can be seen in the example, metadata identifiers are always followed by an equal sign and the value assigned to them.
+As can be seen in the example, metadata identifiers are always followed by an equals sign and the value assigned to them.
 The assigned values can be strings, integers, or one of the boolean values true or false.
 Note that identifier/value pairs defined in the metadata section can not be used in the condition section, their only purpose is to store additional information about the rule.

-2.5 Using modules
+Using modules

 Modules are extensions to YARA's core functionality.
-Some modules like the PE module and the Cuckoo module are officially distributed with YARA and some of them can be created by third-parties or even by yourself as described in Writing your own modules.
+Some modules like the PE module and the Cuckoo module are officially distributed with YARA and additional ones can be created by third-parties or even yourself as described in Writing your own modules.

-The first step to use a module is importing it with the import statement.
+The first step to using a module is importing it with the import statement.
 These statements must be placed outside any rule definition and followed by the module name enclosed in double-quotes.
 Like this:

+'''

+import "pe"

-import "pe" import "cuckoo"
+import "cuckoo"

+'''

-After importing the module you can make use of its features, always using <module name>. as a prefix to any variable, or function exported by the module.
+After importing the module you can make use of its features, always using <module name>. as a prefix to any variable or function exported by the module.
 For example: